Elm Hill, Norwich: Norwich keyboard

-In 1999, Molly Sole, then a student at the Norwich School of Art and Design, created a "fossilized keyboard" as an art project.
-It is located on the corner of Princes Street and Elm Hill.
+In 1999, Molly Sole, then a student at the Norwich School of Art and Design, had created a computer keyboard mould as part of an art project.
+While passing the corner of Princes Street and Elm Hill she saw a fresh patch of laid concrete and on the spur of the moment pressed her keyboard template into the still-wet concrete, creating a "fossilized keyboard".
 The artwork sparked several urban legends, from being the impression of a keyboard that fell into the fresh cement of the pavement in the 1980s, to being the remains of a typewriter.
 After years perpetuating as an unsolved mystery for Norwich locals, this story was solved by the YouTuber Nostalgia Nerd in May 2020, and later picked up by the press.